bhuvangolhar/Data-Structures-and-Algorithms/Array/array_definition.md

 Arrays are not just restricted to one-dimensional structures.
 In Java, we can create multi-dimensional arrays, such as two-dimensional arrays that store data in rows and

-higher-dimensional arrays can also be created, though they are less commonly used.
-Regardless of the number of dimensions, the underlying principle remains the same: arrays are contiguous memory blocks that group similar data elements together.
+are contiguous memory blocks that group similar data elements together.

 In summary, an array is a systematic way of storing and organizing data elements of the same type, allowing efficient access and management.
 By using indexing, arrays provide a advanced computer science applications.
 They are widely used because of their speed, structure, and simplicity, and they form the backbone of many algorithms and more complex data structures.